Top Talent isn’t discovered.

 It’s developed.

-Fix The Broken Rung partners with forward-thinking companies to develop and retain women, immigrant, and BIPOC high-potentials.
+Fix The Broken Rung partners with forward-thinking companies to develop and retain high-potential BIPOC and immigrant women.
 Backed by proprietary data and field-tested strategies, we help you accelerate the leadership pipeline at pace and at scale.

 Work with us to:

-Equip executives with proven strategies to identify, develop, and advance talent across cultural, generational, and gender differences.
+Equip executives and middle managers with proven strategies to identify, develop, and advance talent across cultural, generational, and gender differences.

-Boost the strategic impact and productivity of high-potentials from historically-underestimated groups, preparing them for a wider scope of accountability.
+Boost the strategic impact and productivity of high-potential BIPOC and immigrant women through our cohort-based leadership accelerators, preparing them for a wider scope of accountability.

 Preeti Joshi and Rachel Demesa, Inclusion & Diversity Leads